mwarnes/mwarnes.github.io/README.md

 ## 🎯 About This Hub

-Welcome to the definitive resource for MarkLogic security and authentication.
+Welcome to a definitive resource for MarkLogic security and authentication.
 Here you'll find in-depth articles, troubleshooting guides, and best practices for securing your MarkLogic deployments in enterprise environments.

 ### 🔧 What You'll Find